New Dark Age and Computational Uncertainty

 The deeper issue is not hallucination as a bug.
 It is hallucination as a social condition: the point where institutions, users, and machines keep acting on smooth outputs whose provenance, incentives, and limits are unclear.
 A bad answer is correctable.
 A culture that reorganizes around uninspectable answers is harder to repair.

 That is why Bridle's answer is not anti-technology withdrawal.
-The better demand is systemic literacy: the ability to ask what a system can see, what it cannot see, who built it, what it optimizes, what it costs, who can contest it, and what forms of reality it makes easier or harder to perceive.
+The better demand is systemic literacy: the ability to ask what a system can see, what it cannot see, who built it, what it optimizes, what it costs, who can contest it, what it records, and what forms of reality it makes easier or harder to perceive.

 Where the Book Needs Friction